o-ran-sc/ric-plt-submgr/docs/user-guide.rst

 		- SubReqFromXapp: The total number of SubscriptionRequest messages received from xApp
 		- SubRespToXapp: The total number of SubscriptionResponse messages sent to xApp
 		- SubFailToXapp: The total number of SubscriptionFailure messages sent to xApp
+		- RestSubReqFromXapp: The total number of Rest SubscriptionRequest messages received from xApp,
+		- RestSubRespToXapp: The total number of Rest SubscriptionResponse messages sent to xApp,
+		- RestSubFailToXapp: The total number of Rest SubscriptionFailure messages sent to xApp
+		- RestReqRejDueE2Down: The total number of Rest SubscriptionRequest messages rejected due E2 Interface down
+		- RestSubNotifToXapp: The total number of successful Rest SubscriptionNotification messages sent to xApp
+		- RestSubFailNotifToXapp: The total number of failure Rest SubscriptionNotification messages sent to xApp
 		- SubReqToE2: The total number of SubscriptionRequest messages sent to E2Term
 		- SubReReqToE2: The total number of SubscriptionRequest messages resent to E2Term
 		- SubRespFromE2: The total number of SubscriptionResponse messages from E2Term